abhishek-kumar-code/Redfish_Public/Specification.md

 The [Members](#members-property) property of a Resource Collection identifies the members of the collection.

 #### RelatedItem

-The [RelatedItem](#relateditem) property represents hyperlinks to a resource (or part of a resource) as defined by that resources schema definition.
-This not intended to be a strong linking methodology like other references.
-Instead it is used to show a relationship between elements or sub-elements in disparate parts of the service.
-For example, since Fans may be in one area of the implementation and processors in another, RelatedItem can be used to inform the client that one is related to the other (in this case, the Fan is cooling the processor).
+The [RelatedItem](#relateditem) property defines hyperlinks to a resource, or part of a resource, as defined by that resources schema definition.
+This is not intended to be a strong linking methodology like other references.
+Instead it shows a relationship between elements or subelements in disparate parts of the service.
+For example, because Fans may be in one area of the implementation and processors in another, RelatedItem can inform the client that one is related to the other.
+In this case, the Fan cools the Processor.

 #### Actions